 Don’t we all love meetings that go on forever?
-And people who love listening to the the sound of their own voice?
+And people who love listening to the sound of their own voice?
 Obviously, the answer is “no”.
 Do we all want better meetings?
 Yes!

 Since I joined Atlassian as Head of Design five years ago, I’ve participated in a ton of meetings and workshops and offsites.
 We have a highly collaborative culture that values both diverse thinking and consensus.
 So we get together to discuss our work a lot.